 (3) Who administers the community jobs program?

-The state department of community, trade, and economic development (DCTED) administers the community jobs program.
-DCTED contract with local agencies throughout the state, known as community jobs contractors who develop and manage the community jobs positions, pay the wages, provide support services and act as the "employer of record" while you are enrolled in a community job.
+The department of commerce (commerce) administers the community jobs program.
+Commerce contracts with local agencies throughout the state, known as community jobs contractors who develop and manage the community jobs positions, pay the wages, provide support services and act as the "employer of record" while you are enrolled in a community job.

 (4) What types of work sites are used to provide community jobs?